How to start intermittent fasting — the basics and tips

 Whether you’re fasting to lose weight or improve your health overall, what you eat matters.
 Your food choices can either work with — or against — what you’re trying to achieve.

-Let’s figure out what to eat during intermittent fasting for you.
+Let’s figure out what you should eat during intermittent fasting.
 In a nutshell, the goal is to eat more foods that support better health, pumped-up energy, and sharp thinking (plus weight loss, if you’re fasting to lose weight), like:

 Ask yourself: